GK: . . . after a word from the Ketchup Advisory Board.

 TR: Barb, I wonder if you're getting enough ketchup.

-These are the good times, tank tops and bikinis
+These are the good times, they're boffo and they're socko

 GK: Ketchup, for the good times.